 The basic conclusion to be found here is that people continue to find Brownfield attractive enough to move here, albeit in small numbers.
 Since the town does not have a village center or a cluster of shops, it seems obvious that people choose to move here for the rural, residential quality that exists here.
-Based on the attitudes of the existing residents, as analyzed in surveys conducted during the previous few years, this slight influx of new residents is to their liking.
+Based on the at-titudes of the existing residents, as analyzed in surveys conducted during the previous few years, this slight influx of new residents is to their liking.
 Additionally, new housing means more tax revenue which would help to maintain, or possibly decrease, the current mill rate.
 Hopefully, this will help to lessen the taxes paid by the existing residents.

-The Planning Board is presently drafting a Short Term Rental (STR) Ordinance that will require those rental units to be owner occupied with a provision to permit the renting of a detached dwelling on the same lot as well as allowing the rental of one dwelling on an abutting lot that is owned by the same person.
-These owners must apply to the Planning Board for a license that must be renewed annually.
-Along with providing regulations that will attempt to enhance the safety of short term renters, this ordinance is also an effort to limit the number of properties that could be licensed as STR's.
-Short Term Rentals have become an issue of growing concern in the Mount Washington Valley area since investors are willing, and able, to pay more for a house that is intended to be used as an STR.
-This increase may eventually lead to a higher median cost for a house in Brownfield.
-This increase in the median cost of a home may contribute to the issue of younger folks, and other traditionally lower-paid workers, from being able to afford a house in Town.
-With a decline of the younger population demographic already underway, there is the possibility that the Town could realize a reduction of permanent residents.
+Short Term Rentals have become an issue of growing concern in the Mount Washington Valley area, including Brownfield, since investors are willing, and able, to pay more for a house that they intend to use as an STR.
+An article published in Housing Policy Debate noted the following: "In Washington DC as a whole, Airbnb alone could account for an increase in single family home prices of 0.66% to 2.24%.
+In tourist hot spots, Airbnb was responsible for property price increases of more than 5%."
+A similar circumstance in Brownfield could eventually lead to a higher median cost for a house.
+This increase in the median cost of a home may contribute to younger folks, and other traditionally lower-paid workers, being unable to afford a house in Town.
+With a decline in the younger population demographic already underway, there is the possibility that the Town could realize a reduction of permanent residents.
 The Town should proceed with caution to ensure that the rural, neighborly, residential atmosphere of Brownfield does not transition to one that is more transient, less neighborly and, potentially more annoying.
 Surrounding towns are currently trying to manage what has become a challenging STR issue for all concerned.
+The Brownfield Planning Board drafted an ordinance that was presented to the citizens at the 2022 annual town meeting.
+The article for this ordinance was defeated by 12 votes.
+However, the Planning Board is considering whether they should revise their original draft by focusing specifically on the safety and health concerns associated with STR's and reissue it as a referendum article.
 Exacerbating this unwanted trend is the fact that as selling prices for houses increase, assessments follow accordingly.
 As assessments move higher, taxes rise.
-For residents living on a fixed income, paying more for taxes will reduce the amount of money needed for necessities such as food, home maintenance, healthcare, heating fuel and clothing.
+For residents living on a fi xed income, paying more for taxes will reduce the amount of money needed for necessities such as food, home maintenance, healthcare, heating fuel and clothing.